 Joe Q. named Carlie Cooper, a love interest of Peter Parker, after his daughter.

 Strangled by the Red String: Joe Q. has been shoving Carlie down the throats of readers and pointing out how perfect she is for Peter.
-The dead give away for this was when Carlie was featured as a main character in "The Many Loves of Spider-Man" before actually hooking up with him.
+The dead give away for this was when Carlie was featured as a main character in The Many Loves of Spider-Man before actually hooking up with him.
 Dan Slott eventually came to the rescue, broke the two up, and downsized Carlie's role in the book to a more tolerable, less forced level.

 How some people feel about Mary Jane and Peter getting together.
 Right down to some bloggers insisting that OMD is, somehow, an "example" of how 'forced Mary Jane and Peter is.'

 In the Mark Millar Marvel Knights Spider-Man, for the first time The Green Goblin and Doc Ock met and... it was disappointing.
 Really, Ock was drugged up and acting crazier and it was one of the few disappointing parts of the arc.

 Gargan's whole career is built off this.
 First he has an awesome intro where he pummels Spidey to a pulp not once, but twice!
-And then there's there's the awesome potential that he knows that Jameson helped create him and after he is first defeated Jameson thinks 'my secret is safe... but for how long?'
-Only for people to apparently know about it by the time The Fly comes onto the scene in the 1970's.
+And then there's there's the awesome potential that he knows that Jameson helped create him and after he is first defeated Jameson thinks "My secret is safe... but for how long?"
+Only for people to apparently know about it by the time the Fly comes onto the scene in the 1970's.
 In Scorpion's second appearance, the second fight is downplayed.
-And then he seems to have some awesome potential during the twelve issue Mark Millar Spider-Man storyline where he serves as The Dragon to that Big Bad and eventually gains the Symbiote.
+And then he seems to have some awesome potential during the twelve issue Mark Millar Spider-Man storyline where he serves as The Dragon to that Big Bad and eventually gains the symbiote.
 Despite being beaten quickly, it seems like Millar was leaving him with the chance to become something great... only for writers to use him crappily.

 The aforementioned Venom II, also from Millar's run.
 A mobster's son is given the suit to man up, and one of his first acts is to kill a former bully of Peter's after identifying Peter as Spidey at his reunion.
 What happens?
 Does this new Venom re-establish the symbiote as a great and dangerous villain, showing why Venom was a compelling villain.
 Nope, Spidey owns him, he runs, the suit abandons the host, causing him to fall to his death.
 Sigh.

 Uncanny Valley: In his earlier appearances, Peter was distrusted for emulating a creepy crawly so well.
 Throw in his sometimes rather painful-looking contortions, as well as his incessant prattling, and its understandable that he might freak some bystanders out.
 For example, The Wasp admitted to being creeped out by him.

 Villain Decay: When Venom and Spider-Man fought for the first time, Venom almost killed him.
 A later time they fought, Venom nearly killed him again, forcing Peter to fake his death.
-When Carnage first showed up, Venom took on both Spidey AND the Human Torch (fire being one of his weaknesses).
-Fast forward a few years to the end of the 1990's.
+When Carnage first showed up, Venom took on both Spidey and the Human Torch (fire being one of his weaknesses).
+Fast forward a few years to the end of the 1990s.
 Spidey sends him running scared with a Zippo.

 Here's the original from Marvel Super Heroes, and here's the jazzy rendition from Marvel vs. Capcom.
 Needless to say, fans are hoping that this theme gets remixed for Marvel vs. Capcom 3 (Who do you think they're kidding?
 Spidey's a shoe-in!).